-If you fall into this category of homeowners, have you considered the possibility that you may need to obtain planning permission from your local planning department in the Midlands in order to lawfully have a conservatory or orangery constructed at home?
+Whilst it’s an exciting project extending your home, you may need to consider the possibility that you could need to obtain planning permission from your local planning department in the Midlands in order to lawfully have a conservatory or orangery constructed at home?

 It all depends on whether the extension is considered to be a permitted development (a permitted development DOES NOT require planning permission).